 8. Utilize Antecedent-Based Interventions

 Set up your autism classroom to stop behaviors before they begin.
+A lot of times, young and older children with autism in classrooms show behavioral challanges.
 Create routines, expectations, structure, and materials to support positive behaviors.
 Be clear about what this looks like and write it down for your tesm to see.
 For example, organized plans, visual schedules, verbal/visual warnings, and dedicated staff positions during activities could all curb some unwanted behaviors.
 Whenever you need more than these methods, take a close look at the behaviors in detail as indicated on the Autism Classroom page for behavior support here.

 9. Respect Sensory Differences

 Not every student will have the same preferences when it comes to sensations.
 One student might dislike a particular texture or need to have something in their hands at all times---but always remember to respect these differences!
 Fidget toys are a great option in any autism support class for students to keep their hands busy and help them focus their attention more on your lesson.

 10. Keep Hands and Brains Active